rodrigomafrarios/rodrigomafrarios/README.md

 - 📫 How to reach me:
 https://www.linkedin.com/in/rodrigo-mafra-59330873/

+obs: yeah, it's my dog on the picture.

 <!---
 rodrigomafrarios/rodrigomafrarios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.